DE | EN | ES

 The training of men and women from the indigenous communities is a key component of IMAGINE LIGHT.

-IMAGINE LIGHT is based on the self-formulated vision of the indigenous peoples in Central and South America to strengthen their self-determined movement for the survival of their cultures and the protection of the rainforest.
-Access to energy enables new and sustainable development opportunities for communities – and thus the long-term survival of families, the fulfilment of their rights and the preservation of their ancestral home territories.
+The project is based on the self-formulated vision of indigenous peoples in Central and South America to strengthen their self-determined movement for the survival of their cultures and the protection of the rainforest.

 Mike Kollöffel/LOVE FOR LIFE